carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 features added.
 Some tips for getting your testcase approved:

 * All feature and regression test cases are added to the ``llvm/test`` directory.
-The appropriate sub-directory should be selected (see the `Testing Guide <TestingGuide.html>`_ for details).
+The appropriate sub-directory should be selected (see the :doc:`Testing Guide <TestingGuide>` for details).

 * Test cases should be written in `LLVM assembly language <LangRef.html>`_ unless the feature or regression being tested requires another language